RgbTrouw/Qs-Messenger/README.md

 * SessionId is a parameter that was supposed to be implemented in early stages, is still present in all queries, but doesn't provide any particular purpose. (except for being a potential log indicator)

-* Status messages and private messages are processed in the format ascii(hex) code.
+* Status messages and private messages are processed in the format ascii(hex) code. (this supports the safe use of any character)

 * All server requests and responses are in ascii, except for files which are binary with an attached, temporary, ascii prefix/ header.